 Content.
 Epidemiology has been defined as the study of the effects of workplace exposures on the frequency and distribution of diseases and injuries in the population.
-Thus it is an exposure-oriented discipline versus of outcome -oriented Epidemiology as Epidemiology of Infectious diseases, cardio-vascular diseases etc. Types of Exposure-Oriented Epidemiology are Occupational, Environmental, Nutritional, Radiation, Physical Activity Epidemiology.
+Thus, it is an exposure-oriented discipline versus outcome-oriented Epidemiology, such as Epidemiology of Infectious diseases, cardiovascular diseases, etc. Types of Exposure-Oriented Epidemiology are Occupational, Environmental, Nutritional, Radiation, and Physical Activity Epidemiology.
 Class 15.
 Outcome-Oriented Epidemiology: Infectious Disease Epidemiology, Cardiovascular Disease and Health, Cancer Epidemiology, Epidemiology of Diabetes, Epidemiology of Psychiatric Disorders.
 Content.
-Outcome-Oriented Epidemiology as Infectious Disease Epidemiology, Cardiovascular Disease and Health, Cancer Epidemiology, Epidemiology of Diabetes, Учебно-методический комплекс дисциплины "Вакциноуправляемые инфекции. Иммунопрофилактика" Составитель:и.о. доцента Искакова Ф.А., 2019-2020 уч. г.

-Epidemiology of Psychiatric Disorders based of results of outcomes related with exposure determinants (reasons and risk factors).
-They are the major cause of burden:morbidity, mortality and disorders.
+Outcome-oriented epidemiology, such as Infectious Disease Epidemiology, Cardiovascular Disease And Health, Cancer Epidemiology, Epidemiology of Diabetes, and The epidemiology of Psychiatric Disorders, is based on the results of outcomes related to exposure determinants (reasons and risk factors).
+They are the major causes of burden: morbidity, mortality, and disorders.